erickmerchant/checkup/README.md

 # checkup

-Essentially it looks at all the directories in the current working directory and runs [david](https://www.npmjs.com/package/david) on them.
+Essentially it looks at all the directories in the current working directory and runs a few checks on them.
 I wrote this because [this page](https://david-dm.org/erickmerchant) wasn't working.
-It also runs git status.
-More tests may be added in the future.
+More checks may be added in the future.

+## Checks

+- compares the output of `npm outdated --json` to the package-lock.json versions
+- runs `git status --porcelain`

 ## Install